jaiabhayk/pnn.pytorch/README.md

 ```
 Test Accuracy: 85.91%

-3. Changing first_filter_size argument to 3 improves the accuracy to 86.21%
+3. Same as above, but changing `first_filter_size` argument to 3 improves the accuracy to 86.21%

 4. PNN with all uniform noise in all layers (including the first layer):
 ```